lwiest/ZInterpreter/README.md

 ### Instructions
 1. Download [ZInterpreter.jar](https://github.com/lwiest/ZInterpreter/releases/download/latest/ZInterpreter.jar) to a folder.
-2. Open a command prompt in that folder and enter:
+2. Open a command prompt in that folder and enter
    ```
    java -jar ZInterpreter.jar
    ```